METEO 3 Lesson 10 Images

 Text description of the older climate model simulations image.

 The image is a graph illustrating temperature anomalies from the years 1975 to 2017, using 1980-1999 as a reference point.
 The x-axis represents the years, divided into "Hindcast" (1975-2000) and "Forecast" (2000-2017).
 The y-axis shows the temperature anomaly.
 A black line represents the CMIP3 Ensemble mean along with a gray shaded area indicating the 95% range.
 Various colored lines plot different datasets: HadCRUT4 in blue, Cowtan & Way in orange, NOAA NCEI in light blue, and GISTEMP in red, with 2017 data estimated and highlighted in red.
-The lines mostly follow the same trend, rising over time within and above the gray area.
+The lines mostly follow the same trend, rising over time.

 Credit: Gavin Schmidt